bitrise-io/devcenter/docs/tutorials/community-created.md

 ### Other

+* [The Trials of Mobile Automation at InVision](http://engineering.invisionapp.com/post/trials-of-mobile-automation/) - *ChatOps with Slack and Bitrise*
 * [How to send commit changes by email once CI build passes?](https://medium.com/@hesam.kamalan/how-to-send-commit-changes-by-email-once-ci-build-passes-dee13c67c195)
 * [Continuous integration made easy with Bitrise](https://blog.alltheflow.com/continuous-integration-made-easy-with-bitrise/) - *intro to Step development*